libert-xyz/libert.xyz-blog/content/posts/kubernetes-internals.md

 ### The API Server talks with everyone

-It is basically a *CRUD* system (create, read, update, delete) with a RESTful API endpoint and his database is the *etcd* service.
+It is basically a *CRUD* system (create, read, update, delete) with a RESTful API endpoint and its database is the *etcd* service.

 It also validates the objects before storing to *etcd*.
 It uses *Optimistic Locking* to ensure that two clients don't update objects at the same time.